The best heater for a greenhouse will vary from unit-to-unit as to climate, cost, and how well the greenhouse is built.

 It has a waterproof rating of IPX4 which is rated to withstand splashes.

-Mr Buddy is a very popular gas heater.
+Mr Buddy is a very popular gas heater that works very well keeping a space warm.

 The gas bottles are not large like other gas units but its popularity makes it a top pick.